 And more importantly my first trip with a quest.

 But I can’t start talking about Rent without crying, even though I understand its criticisms and why people don’t love this musical.
-It’s a show that is the product of a person who is no longer with us.
-And I have other musicals that I may see as being technically better and more cohesive (honestly my favourite musical list is a probably a ten-way tie), but Rent just holds a special place in my heart and will always be there.
+It’s the product of a person who is no longer with us.
+And I have other musicals that I may see as being technically better and more cohesive (honestly my favourite musical list is probably a ten-way tie), but Rent just holds a special place in my heart and will always be there.
 I’ve gotten to see some of the original cast in other shows, but getting to see even a fraction of the original Broadway cast of Rent was amazing.
 We stood in line at the stage door after the show and got autographs.
 I’m not an autograph person, not obsessed with meeting celebrities, but this was something we had to do.
 I probably sounded like a blubbering fool, but it was worth it.

 Nowadays shows have all sorts of lotteries, and some you can enter by just downloading an app and filling out a form.
-In Toronto they did the lottery tickets old school.
+In Toronto, they did the lottery tickets old school.
 My friend and I queued with other Rentheads, freezing cold, singing songs from the show, talking about the characters, our favourite moments, why we loved Rent.

 My friend’s name.
 Omigod they said my friend’s name.
 They didn’t pronounce her last name correctly, which is why it took us a second to realize what was happening.